Choosing the Perfect Forklift Type for Your Operations

 Ideal for high storage in narrow aisles.
 Their extending masts allow precision picking and stacking.

-Best for: Cold storage, vertical warehouse setups, and anywhere space is tight.
+Best for: Cold storage, vertical warehouse setups, and any tight space.

 Simplified tools for floor-level movement.
 Walkie stackers can do minor lifts.